V4Fire/Core/src/core/cache/simple/README.md

 # core/cache/simple

-This module provides a class for the simple in-memory cache data structure.
+This module provides a class for the simple in-memory [[Cache]] data structure.